 When North Texas hired Dan McCarney, it knew it was getting McCarney's prodigious experience.
-It had only to look to Florida coach Urban Meyer, who tapped that expertise when he hired McCarney to turn around the Gators defense.
+It had only to look to Florida coach Urban Meyer, who hired McCarney to turn around the Gators defense.
 In his first year, McCarney's transformed defense held powerful Oklahoma to just two touchdowns in a 24-14 victory in the BCS title game.

 But what North Texas also got was the vast championship pedigree that McCarney would assemble in Denton.

 The most experienced staff in school history - and one of the most experienced in the nation - has coached in every major conference and 80 bowl games, including all of the BCS bowls.
-They have won championships in the Big 8 and Southwest Conference and, after the two merged, in the Big 12 Conference; in the SEC, Big 10, Conference USA, Big East, and WAC; and they have won three BCS national championships.
+They have won titles in the Big 12, the SEC, Big 10, Conference USA, and WAC; and they have won three national championships.